riptidewave93/rk3588-debian/README.md

   - eMMC Example: `rkdeveloptool write 0 ./debian-rk3588*.img`

 ## To Do
+* quartzpro64
-* Fixup/finish quartzpro64 kernel device tree.
+  * Fixup/finish kernel device tree.
     * MMC Works
     * Booting Works
     * USB 2.0 Works
     * SDCard Works
+    * Networking Works
     * PCI-E DOES NOT WORK
-  * Networking DOES NOT WORK
     * USB3 DOES NOT WORK
-* Make u-boot more functional for the quartzpro64
+  * Make u-boot more functional
 * You tell me.
 Bug reports and PRs welcome!

 ## Notes